Captivity-Escape Games as a Means for Safety in Online Motion Generation: Introduction

-Crucially, reference trajectories planned with a low-fidelity model are not necessarily dynamically feasible for the high-fidelity tracking model.
+Crucially, references planned with a low-fidelity model are not necessarily dynamically feasible for the high-fidelity model used for tracking.
 This potentially results in unavoidable tracking errors that may cause violations of safety-critical constraints, thus posing a safety risk in motion generation.

-To address this safety risk, the frameworks in \autocite{herbert.2017}, \autocite{chen.2021}, \autocite{singh.2020}, \autocite{kousik.2020} augment safety-critical constraints in motion planning by a safety margin $ \smargin \in \reals[+] $ that ensures preventing constraint violations under the \gls*{WTE} (see \autoref{fig:start_goal_unsafe}).
-In addition, a safety controller is used to ensure the tracking error does not exceed $ \smargin $.
-The methods employed in these frameworks determine both the safety margin $ \smargin $ and controller based on a specific pair of low-fidelity and high-fidelity models.
-Note that $ \admissX\indhf $, $ \admissU\indhf $, and $ \vmp\indhf $ can be determined via system identification, whereas $ \admissX\indlf $, $ \admissU\indlf $, and $ \vmp\indlf $ must be selected heuristically to suit the planning task.
-We denote the objective of determining $ \smargin $ for a specific pair of models as \ref{O.0}. \begin{objective}{O.0} Compute a safety margin $ \smargin $ that ensures safe motion generation with given $ \vf\supvmplf\indlf $, $ \admissX\indlf $, $ \admissU\indlf $, $ \vmp\indlf $, $ \vf\supvmphf\indhf $, $ \admissX\indhf $, $ \admissU\indhf $, $ \vmp\indhf $. \end{objective}
+To address this safety risk, the frameworks in \autocite{herbert.2017}, \autocite{chen.2021}, \autocite{singh.2020}, \autocite{kousik.2020} augment safety-critical constraints in motion planning by a safety margin $ \ssafetyMargin \in \Reals[+] $ that ensures preventing constraint violations under the \gls*{WTE} (see \autoref{fig:start_goal_unsafe}).
+In addition, a safety controller is used to ensure the tracking error does not exceed $ \ssafetyMargin $.
+The methods employed in these frameworks determine both the safety margin $ \ssafetyMargin $ and controller based on a specific pair of low-fidelity and high-fidelity models.
+Note that $ \admissX[\denoteHf] $, $ \admissU[\denoteHf] $, and $ \vmp[\denoteHf] $ can be determined via system identification, whereas $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, and $ \vmp[\denoteLf] $ must be selected heuristically to suit the planning task.
+We denote the objective of determining $ \ssafetyMargin $ for a specific pair of models as \ref{O.0}. \begin{objective}{O.0} Compute a safety margin $ \ssafetyMargin $ that ensures safe motion generation with given $ \vf[\denoteLf]^{\vmp[\denoteLf]} $, $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, $ \vmp[\denoteLf] $, $ \vf[\denoteHf]^{\vmp[\denoteHf]} $, $ \admissX[\denoteHf] $, $ \admissU[\denoteHf] $, $ \vmp[\denoteHf] $. \end{objective}